 Bottom line for me is, consider getting L'Equip where the temperature is controlled by computer, where you can increase or decrease it in 3-degree increments and be guaranteed that's the exact temperature you're drying your food at.
 I'm very happy with my L'Equip.

-OR get the Taylor thermometer with Excalibur (in our order form) OR replace the Excalibur thermostat with a new reliable one, as shown here under Convert Excal to Low-Heat.
+OR get a digital thermometer with Excalibur OR replace the Excalibur thermostat with a new reliable one, as shown here under Convert Excal to Low-Heat.

 The plus side of Excalibur is its large drying area.
 For a little extra, you can buy a pack of nine 14x14-inch solid Teflex sheets, giving you 12 square feet to dry blended foods like sprouted grain crackers and fruit roll-ups.
 In a year's time when it's out of warranty, you can use my plans here to switch the thermodisc.

 L'Equip has only six solid plastic sheets each 6x11 inches, giving you only three square feet to dry blended foods.
 This is enough for me — it makes two one-quart jars full of crackers — so I use L'Equip because I don't need a giant today.

 However, when I first started to transition to raw foods, and ate many more crackers daily, L'Equip would not have met my needs.
 I used GardenMaster then, but today I'd use Excalibur and install my own thermostat.

 Another plus for Excalibur is its removable trays, so you can place a pyrex dish inside it, or make a 3-inch high pineapple cake.
 L'Equip does not have this.

 FLEXIBLE MESH TRAYS

 Quick Tip — a cheap way of checking the temperature, although no warning if it gets too hot, is to use a meat thermometer — embed the metal part of the thermometer into the food you're dehydrating.